-The diploma of a main campus or off-campus student only states the general degree name, e.g. Master of Science in Software Engineering.
+- The diploma of a main campus or off-campus student only states the general degree name, e.g. Master of Science in Software Engineering.
 Per university policy, "specialization" is not included on diplomas or transcripts.
 However, a "concentration" is officially listed on both diplomas and transcripts.
 Check each program's individual page for degree type.

 - No, all off-campus degree programs offered by Engineering Extended Studies are conferred by San José State University, and thus receive the same diploma as main campus degree programs.

 - The San Jose State University hosts a commencement ceremony each semester for the College of Engineering for both main and off-campus students.
 Both main and off-campus students will gather, photograph, march, and sit together with others earning the same degree during the commencement ceremony.
 Some corporate programs host a separate celebration ceremony for their employees, however students are still welcome to participate in the commencement ceremony.

 - Note: Visa applicants must qualify on the basis of the applicant's residence and ties abroad, rather than assurances from U.S. family and friends.
 A letter of invitation or Affidavit of Support is not needed to apply for a nonimmigrant tourist visa.
 If you do choose to bring a letter of invitation or Affidavit of Support to your interview, please remember that it is not one of the factors that we use in determining whether to issue or deny a nonimmigrant tourist visa.

-    - Thus, the Davidson College of Engineering does not provide invitation letters to students for use in inviting relatives to visit them.
+- The Davidson College of Engineering does not provide invitation letters to students for use in inviting relatives to visit them.
 If you choose to write your own letter, below is a template that you may use: